 appearing as though you're advocating the taking of one's life.
 I've seen many people make the argument that suicide is not an unforgivable sin, only to be accused of heresy or abandon for the sanctity of life.
-But I don't write this to make suicide look okay, because it's not okay.
-God does not wish for anyone to take his or her own life - if a person does so, he or she is trying to usurp the authority of God.
+But I don't write this to make suicide look harmless or pure.
+It's not.
+God does not wish for anyone to take their own life - if a person does so, they are trying to usurp the authority of God.
 Suicide may seem like a way of relief to we who are in despair, but it only punishes those we leave behind - it leaves them with guilt, questions, and agony.
 We have no right to do so to those we love.

 First, let's look at suicide from a mental and emotional point of view.
 The human instinct is to survive.
 If one's brain has seemingly lost that instinct, and instead harbors the opposite and a longing to die, something is wrong.
 I'm not saying that their obviously impaired mental judgment relieves them wholly of responsibility; I only say this to provide insight to what's going on in their heads.
 I've attempted suicide once, on January 8, 2006, and I'm glad to say I failed.
 Further, for the better part of the next year, I planned again to take my own life.
 But the hand of God delivered me - that terrible year came and went, but I did not go with it.
 Since then, there have been times when I desired so strongly to die that I've considered ending my own life.
 But love has preserved me.
 Praise God!
 "The thief does not come except to steal, and to kill, and to destroy.
 I have come that they may have life, and that they may have it more abundantly" (John 10:10).